 Grasshopper have always focused on quality riding and experiences, and accommodation and cuisine play a large part in this.
 Due to the pioneering nature and remoteness of this tours location, outside of the cities we will be staying in very basic tea houses, these are designed to accommodate travelling pilgrims and monks, and very rarely tourists.
 Grasshopper supplement these stays as much as possible with your own sleeping bags and blankets, arranging for hot water for washing etc. These tea houses are an incredible experience, the wonderful people who run them have a warmth and humour that is hard to find in the modern world - an experience always worth the ride.
 We understand the importance of a quality meal after a ride; we will open horizons in your culinary adventure, with delicious, authentic, and exciting local faire.
 From mouth-watering snacks presented mid-ride to the adventurous tasting of local delicacies you will never go hungry!

-This tour has been hand crafted by our Expedition Engineer, Blair Coburn.
-Blair, or one of our other Expedition Engineers will accompany you on this tour.
-This team brings with them a wealth of knowledge on all things Asian, and all are highly experienced in the delivery of outstanding expeditions.
-They will also be supported by a well informed, English speaking local guide who can provide unique insights on the local customs, cultures and landscapes.
+This tour has been hand crafted by Grasshopper's Expedition Engineers.
+This team brings with them a wealth of knowledge on all things Asian, and all are experienced in the delivery of outstanding expeditions.
+In addition to a Grasshopper representative joining you, you will be supported by a well informed, English speaking local guide who can provide unique insights on the local customs, cultures and landscapes.

 Pioneering tours have the same Grasshopper support systems as our regular tours.
 Groups of 4-8 guests will be accompanied by our expert local guide and our expedition leader.
 For groups of 8 or more, we will be joined by a cycle mechanic.
 Our support crew are always on hand to help tired riders whenever needed.